lilchew00thefr0stsqu1rrel/lilchew00thefr0stsqu1rrel/README.md

 - 👯 I’m looking to collaborate on Tortuga Team and miHoYo

+- ⚡ Fun fact: I'm the origin and pivot of all being.
+But this is not that I proclaim myself as God.
+God is Infinity and I'm null/zero/oh.
 Bush babies possess anal scent glands.

 ![Linnea is a Snowland Fae](https://raw.githubusercontent.com/lilchew00thefr0stsqu1rrel/lilchew00thefr0stsqu1rrel/refs/heads/main/SciurocheirusAlleni.jpg "Bush baby")